SoftUni-Internal/interactive-content/EN/01-Expressions-and-Statements/02-Data-Types.md

 [slide hideTitle]
 # Naming Conventions

-In computer programming, a **naming convention** is a set of **rules** which we use when creating variable names.
+In computer programming, a **naming convention** is a set of **rules** which are sued when creating variable names.

 The naming convention used in Java is called ***"camelCase"***.

 Different naming conventions are used in different languages.
-Some are: PascalCase, snake_case.
+Some examples of such are: **PascalCase, snake_case**.

 **camelCase** combines words by:
 * Capitalizing all words following the first one